catc/iGrowl/README.md

 * more styles + options to customize styles

 ## License
-iGrowl is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+iGrowl is licensed under the MIT license (http://opensource.org/licenses/MIT).

 ## Contributing
 If you find any bugs, have feature requests, or would like to contribute - either send me a pull request or open a ticket and I'll do my best to address it.